OfficeDev/open-xml-docs/docs/presentation/how-to-get-all-the-text-in-a-slide-in-a-presentation.md

 api_type:
 - schema
 ms.assetid: 6de46612-f864-413f-a504-11ea85f1f88f
-title: 'How to: Get all the text in a slide in a presentation (Open XML SDK)' ms.suite: office
+title: 'How to: Get all the text in a slide in a presentation' ms.suite: office

 ms.author: o365devx